 Construction and testing

-Despite the fact that, in fact, work on the construction of the Aurora began much later than the Diana and Pallada, the official laying of the cruisers of this type took place on the same day: May 23, 1897. . the solemn ceremony was held on the Aurora in the presence of Admiral General Alexei Alexandrovich.
-A silver mortgage plate was fixed between the 60th and 61st frames, and the flag and guis of the future cruiser were raised on specially installed flagpoles.
+Despite the fact that, in fact, work on the construction of the Aurora began much later than the Diana and Pallas, the official laying down of cruisers of this type took place on the same day: May 23, 1897.
+The first one at 10:30 a.m. . the solemn ceremony was held on the Aurora in the presence of Admiral General Alexei Alexandrovich.
+The silver mortgage plate was secured between the 60th and 61st frames, and the flag and jack of the future cruiser were raised on specially installed flagpoles.

-Diana-class cruisers were supposed to be the first mass-produced cruisers in Russia, but it was not possible to achieve uniformity among them: machines, boilers, and steering devices other than Diana and Pallada were installed on the Aurora.
-Electric drives for the latter were ordered to three different factories as an experiment: in this way it was possible to find out which drives would turn out to be the most effective, so that they could then be installed on other ships of the fleet.
-So, the electric drives of the Aurora steering machines were ordered by Siemens and Halke.
+The Diana-class cruisers were supposed to be the first serial cruisers in Russia, but it was not possible to achieve uniformity among them: the Aurora was equipped with different machines, boilers, and steering devices than the Diana and Pallada.
+Electric drives for the latter were ordered from three different factories as an experiment: this way it was possible to find out which drives would be the most effective, so that they could then be installed on other ships of the fleet.
+Thus, electric drives for Aurora steering gears were ordered from Siemens and Galke.

-The slipway work began in the fall of 1897, and they dragged on for three and a half years (largely due to the unavailability of individual elements of the ship).
+The slipway work began in the fall of 1897, and it dragged on for three and a half years (largely due to the unavailability of individual elements of the ship).
 Finally, on May 24, 1900, the hull was launched in the presence of Emperor Nicholas II and Empresses Maria Feodorovna and Alexandra Feodorovna.
-Following this, the installation of the main machines, auxiliary mechanisms, general ship systems, weapons and other equipment began.
-In 1902, for the first time in the Russian fleet, Aurora received Hall anchors, a novelty that the other two ships of this type did not have time to equip.
-In the summer of 1900, the cruiser passed the first tests, the last on June 14, 1903.
+Following this, the installation of main vehicles, auxiliary mechanisms, general ship systems, weapons and other equipment began.
+In 1902, for the first time in the Russian fleet, the Aurora received Hall system anchors, a novelty that the other two ships of this type did not have time to equip.
+In the summer of 1900, the cruiser passed its first tests, the last on June 14, 1903.

-Four builders participated in the direct construction of the cruiser (from the moment of construction until the end of running changes): E. R. de Grofe, K. M. Tokarevsky, N. I. Pushchin and A. A. Bazhenov.
+Four builders participated in the direct construction of the cruiser (from the moment of construction until the end of the sea changes): E. R. de Grofe, K. M. Tokarevsky, N. I. Pushchin and A. A. Bazhenov.

 The total cost of building the Aurora is estimated at 6.4 million rubles.